 Me and Nic Granleese (www.nicgranleese.com) went on another walk around Melbourne one morning on a reccy for an upcoming job for a utility company.
 It didn't rain.

-Me and Nic Granleese (www.nicgranleese.com) went on walk around Melbourne one morning on a reccy for an upcoming job for a utility company.
+Me and Nic Granleese (www.nicgranleese.com) went on a walk around Melbourne one morning on a reccy for an upcoming job for a utility company.
 It rained.

 Over the weekend I attended an architectural photography workshop with Nic Granleese (www.nicgranleese.com), photographing the RMIT Design Hub in Melbourne.